Offset vs Redraw - It isn't complicated

 How It Works:

-If your minimum monthly repayment is $1,500 but you pay $2,000, the extra $500 can be redrawn if needed.
+As an example, if your minimum repayment is $1,500 but you pay $2,000, the extra $500 can be redrawn at a later date, if necessary.
+These extra repayments reduce your principal balance, lowering the interest charged, which in turn accelerates your repayment timeline.

 Benefits: